 - "Christmas At Ground Zero".
 Although maybe subverted during the bridge and end, as air raid sirens are mixed in with the festive music.

 - "Good Old Days", a James Taylor-esque folk ballad about childhood.
 However, this particular childhood involved torturing rats with hacksaws, burning down a corner store and brutally beating the shop owner, and taking a girl from highschool to a dance, and shaving her bald and abandoning her in the desert.
+Al has said the song was an attempt to write a collaboration between Taylor and Charles Manson.

 - The last verse of "I Remember Larry"